-There are a small number of material outsourcing arrangements with third parties that support, or will support, the day-to-day business within AIG Life.
+There are a small number of material outsourcing arrangements with third parties that support the day-to-day business within AIG Life.
 All of the following arrangements are with firms operating within the UK jurisdiction.
 The key arrangements are listed below:

+Investment management: Carry out investment management activity including the purchase and sale of assets following instruction from the Investment Committee and in line with the AIG Life investment mandate and investment strategy as approved by the AIG Life Board and on an instruction basis from members of the Investment Committee.
+The activity is being managed within the AIG

+Group, by BlackRock.

-- Investment Management: Carry out investment management activity including the purchase and sale of assets following instruction from the Investment Committee and in line with the AIG Life investment mandate and investment strategy as approved by the AIG Life Board and on an instruction basis from members of the Investment Committee.
-The activity was managed within the AIG Group.
-As part of a broader strategic investment management arrangement with BlackRock and its affiliates agreed by AIG, Inc., AIG Life entered into a new investment management agreement with BlackRock on 10 November 2022. - Finance, actuarial, and insurance operations: carrying out these operations in line with mandate approved by Corebridge Financial in June 2022 and with AIG Life Limited as a service recipient company with the third party, and on instruction by the AIG Life Board, AIG Life retains core processes and roles within the underwriting, claims and contact centre functions when UK service go live in 2023 - Call Centre operations: UK call centre activity carried out by third party in relation to bank assurance partner customer journeys. - Payroll services: payroll activity carried out by third parties on behalf of group companies.
-AIG Life Limited has the benefit of the agreement by virtue of being an affiliate of the group. - Sanction/PEP Screening: The actual screening and two levels of checking are done within Corebridge Financial Group.
+- Finance, actuarial, and insurance operations: carrying out these operations in line with mandate approved by Corebridge Financial in June 2022 and with AIG Life Limited as a service recipient company with Accenture, and on instruction by the AIG Life Board, AIG Life retains core processes and roles within the underwriting, claims and contact centre functions. - Call centre operations: UK call centre activity carried out by Accenture in relation to bank assurance partner customer journeys. - Payroll services: payroll activity carried out by third parties on behalf of group companies.
+AIG Life Limited has the benefit of the agreement by virtue of being an affiliate of the group. - Sanction/PEP screening: The actual screening and two levels of checking are done within Corebridge Financial Group.
 Any final level referrals/checking is managed by AIG Life. - Data centre hosting (cloud-based computing) and IT support services: in relation to data centre hosting, services were provided by Amazon Wed Services (AWS) in relation to migration of on-premises storage cloud environment, provided by AWS.
 AIG Life business applications, data and general office applications migrated in 2021 to, and are currently hosted on, a UK-based AWS Cloud solution.
 In relation to IT support services, AIG Life Limited has the benefit of enterprise agreements related to professional IT services, contracted services provided under statements of work.
 Professional services are provided by two vendors.